-Redfish are opportunistic feeders that adapt to various coastal environments.
-They patrol shallow flats, cruise along oyster bars, and hold in deeper channels depending on conditions.
-Knowing their habits helps you predict where they’ll be on any given day.
+Redfish are opportunistic feeders that adapt to whatever coastal environment they’re in.
+They patrol shallow flats, cruise oyster bars, and hold in deeper channels depending on conditions.
+Understanding their habits helps you predict location on any given day.

-Water temperature drives much of their movement.
-In summer, reds feed aggressively in early morning and late evening, seeking shade during midday heat.
-Fall brings some of the best fishing as schools form along beaches before spawning runs.
-Winter pushes fish into deeper, warmer water, though they’ll still feed on sunny afternoons in protected bays.
+Water temperature drives most of their movement.
+Summer means aggressive early morning and late evening feeding, with fish seeking shade during midday heat.
+Fall brings some of the best fishing as schools form along beaches before spawning runs offshore.
+Winter pushes them into deeper, warmer water, though sunny afternoons still pull fish into protected bays where they’ll feed.

-Tides influence redfish location more than almost any other factor.
-They move onto flats with incoming water, hunting crabs and shrimp pushed in by the flow.
+Tides influence redfish location more than almost anything else.
+They push onto flats with incoming water, hunting crabs and shrimp washing in with the flow.
 As water drops, they fall back into potholes, channels, and along grass edges.
-Learn your local tide patterns and fish accordingly.
+Learn your local tide patterns and fish accordingly – this single factor determines success more than any lure choice or technique.

 Rods and Reels

 A medium to medium-heavy spinning rod in the 7-foot range handles most inshore redfish situations.
-Look for fast action tips that load quickly for accurate casts but with enough backbone to turn fish away from structure.
+Fast action tips load quickly for accurate casts but provide backbone to turn fish away from structure when they run.

-Pair this with a 3000-4000 size spinning reel loaded with 20-30 pound braided line.
+Pair it with a 3000-4000 size spinning reel loaded with 20-30 pound braid.
 Braid provides sensitivity for detecting subtle bites and cuts through grass better than monofilament.
 Add a 2-3 foot fluorocarbon leader in 20-25 pound test for abrasion resistance around oysters and dock pilings.

-Baitcasting gear works well for anglers comfortable with it, especially when throwing heavier lures or punching baits into thick cover.
-Many experienced redfish anglers prefer low-profile reels in the 150-200 size class.
+Baitcasting gear works well if you’re comfortable with it, especially for heavier lures or punching baits into thick cover.
+Low-profile reels in the 150-200 size class are what most experienced redfish anglers run.

 Terminal Tackle

-Circle hooks have become standard for live bait fishing.
+Circle hooks have become standard for live bait.
 Sizes 3/0 to 5/0 cover most situations.
-They hook fish in the corner of the mouth almost every time, making release easier and reducing mortality.
+They hook fish in the corner of the mouth almost every time, making releases easier and reducing mortality on fish going back.

 Jigheads from 1/8 to 1/2 ounce match various soft plastics.
-Use lighter heads in shallow water where stealth matters.
+Lighter heads in shallow water where stealth matters.
 Heavier heads reach bottom faster in current or deeper spots.

 Popping corks rig live shrimp or soft plastics at adjustable depths.
-The noise attracts redfish from distance, and the suspended bait looks natural.
-Weighted versions cast farther on windy days.
+The popping noise attracts reds from distance, and suspended bait looks natural.
+Weighted versions cast farther when wind picks up.

 Finger mullet work exceptionally in fall when schools of juvenile mullet flood coastal waters.
-Free-line them near structure or use a light split shot for deeper presentations.
-Cut mullet also produces, especially for bigger fish.
+Free-line them near structure or use light split shot for deeper presentations.
+Cut mullet also produces, especially for bigger fish that prefer a meal over a snack.

-Blue crabs and fiddler crabs match the natural diet of redfish perfectly.
+Blue crabs and fiddler crabs match the natural diet perfectly.
 Remove claws from blue crabs before hooking through the corner of the shell.
-Fiddler crabs fish well on small hooks around dock pilings and oyster reefs.
+Fiddler crabs fish well on small hooks around dock pilings and oyster reefs where they naturally occur.

 Gold and copper spoons remain the classic redfish lure for good reason.
 They flash and wobble like injured baitfish, triggering strikes from fish that might ignore other presentations.
 The Johnson Silver Minnow and similar weedless designs work over grass without constant fouling.

 Soft plastic paddle tails imitate shrimp and small fish.
-Colors like new penny, root beer, and natural shrimp patterns perform consistently.
+Colors like new penny, root beer, and natural shrimp patterns consistently produce.
 Rig them on jigheads matched to water depth and current speed.

-Topwater plugs provide explosive surface strikes, especially during low-light periods.
-Walk-the-dog style baits like the Heddon Super Spook and Rapala Skitter Walk pull fish from surprising distances.
-The visual nature of topwater fishing hooks most anglers as much as the fish.
+Topwater plugs deliver explosive surface strikes, especially during low-light periods.
+Walk-the-dog baits like the Heddon Super Spook and Rapala Skitter Walk pull fish from surprising distances.
+That’s what makes topwater fishing endearing to us as anglers – the visual nature of seeing fish commit hooks you as much as the fish.

 Oyster Bars